 As a result, we get an accurate picture of your TMD.
 We then can use that to prescribe the best treatment plan for you.
 And, we can provide several ways to properly treat your TMJ pain:

 Approved by the FDA as an effective treatment, Botox can be safely used to relax your muscles.
 By using it on the muscles surrounding your TMJ, you can help them calm down and begin to heal normally.
 This can reduce tension that triggers frequent migraines and headaches.

 Bruxism can place extra stress on your jaw joints and complicate your TMD.
 Because of this, it is important to treat bruxism along with your TMD.
 In order to treat both, we custom-fit a nightguard for you to wear over your teeth as you sleep.
 This guard helps to realign your jaw and take pressure off your TMJ.
 As a result, you suffer less pain, your jaw does not clench and grind, and your TMJ heals.

 This solution is similar to a nightguard.
 But, instead of wearing it only at night, the day guard can be worn all day long.
 This invisible, thin guard repositions your jaw during the day and takes pressure away from your TMJ.
 It prevents bruxism and reduces jaw pain by allowing your TMJ time to rest and heal.

-How Infinite Smiles can reduce your TMJ pain
+How Dr. Patel can reduce your TMJ pain

 If you are suffering from chronic headaches or TMJ pain, call our office at 740.881.2600 to schedule your appointment today.
 Or, schedule your appointment online, anytime.
 We look forward to providing you with the highest quality dental care available.
 Soon, you could enjoy complete relief from your chronic pain and soreness.